mica-web/mica-web.github.io/gd-220/proj4.md

   - Event schedule
   - Details for at least three talks (including talk name and description)
   - Three speaker bios (including a photo)
+  - Call to action and link to buy tickets
 - The content for your speaker bios and talk descriptions does **not** need to be original.
 You may use content from an existing event, but you must document the source in an HTML comment in each instance.
-- You must document all the resources used in your final design, including images, fonts, patterns, etc. You can do this either in an HTML comment at the end of your HTML file or in CSS comments inside your stylesheet.
+- You must document all the resources used in your final design, including text/copy, images, fonts, patterns, etc. You can do this either in an HTML comment at the end of your HTML file or in your PR description.

 </section>